 We appreciate your comments regarding the spatial generalizability bias in our study.
 We have included a discussion of this limitation in the Discussion section.

 This study has several limitations, particularly concerning the temporal and spatial generalizability of the findings.
 Temporally, ...
-Spatially, Jacksonville poses specific challenges.
+Spatially, the case of Jacksonville may not be transferable to other contexts.
 A 2012 study noted disparities in food access among Health Zones, with Urban Core residents facing a greater health burden (Healthy Jacksonville Children Obesity Prevention Coalition 2012).
 Additionally, Jacksonville’s poverty rate (14.8%) exceeds both the national (12.5%) and state averages (12.9%) (U.S. Census Bureau 2022).
 These socio-economic factors should be considered when generalizing the results to other contexts or similarly sized cities.

 (10) Moreover, studying food accessibility has broader implications beyond food insecurity and health encompassing critical areas such as social equity and justice, economic impact, and sustainability and environmental concerns.
 These aspects are equally important and should be included in the discussion to provide a comprehensive understanding of the significance of food accessibility.